Ukraine's Zelenskyy on his way to Washington to meet with Biden, address Congress

 A White House official told CBS News Wednesday morning that Zelenskyy was "in the air now."

-The White House said in a statement early Wednesday that President Biden invited his Ukrainian counterpart "to underscore the United States' enduring commitment to Ukraine."
+The White House said in a statement early Wednesday that Mr. Biden invited his Ukrainian counterpart "to underscore the United States' enduring commitment to Ukraine."

 According to the statement, the two presidents will meet at the White House, then Zelenskyy "will address a joint session of Congress, demonstrating the strong, bipartisan support for Ukraine."